 Anishinabek Lifeways

-September – May (except March), 1.5 hrs
+October – May, 1.5 hrs

 The cultural heritage of West Michigan comes alive through hands‐on experiences with traditional tools and artifacts.
-Investigate how the seasons and resources of this area influenced the lives of Anishinaabe people over 400 years ago. *Please note that Blandford’s traditional Native American wigwam will be under construction during the 2023-2024 school year, with hopes to complete the project by late fall of 2023.
-We will continue to run this program but will likely make modifications to the “Home Life” station until this project is complete.
+Investigate how the seasons and resources of this area influenced the lives of Anishinaabe people over 400 years ago.

 Standard Stations: